brainstormforce/force-ui/src/components/Sidebar/readme.md

 ## Description

-The `Sidebar` is a flexible navigation bar component that provides three sections: `Header`, `Body`, and `Footer`.
-It allows easy alignment and placement of items within each section.
+The `Sidebar`  component is a flexible left panel that enhances user navigation, featuring a `Header` for titles, a `Body` for interactive elements, and a `Footer` for additional actions.
+Customizable with props like `className` and `screenHeight`, it adapts to various screen sizes, ensuring optimal usability on both desktop and mobile devices.

 ## `Sidebar` Props